 Types of brainstorming

 As the name suggests, positive brainstorming is writing down points that you know.
-Anything that is relevant to the text – your thoughts, opinions, literary terms and tools that you can identify – jot them all down.
+Anything that is relevant to the text – your thoughts, opinions, literary terms, and tools that you can identify – jot them all down.
 Its use can be decided in the next step.

-For example, consider the text on the poem ‘The Road Not Taken’ by Robert Frost.
+For example, consider the text in the poem ‘The Road Not Taken’ by Robert Frost.
 Ask yourself: What do you know about it?
-The road can be a metaphor for life, or a path to choosing your career, or any decision that you take.
+The road can be a metaphor for life, a path to choosing your career, or any decision that you take.
 While reading the poem, you have come across many examples of imagery, simile, and personification.
-So, you write them down in your brainstorming session, along with relevant examples and how they contribute to the overall meaning to the text.
+So, you write them down in your brainstorming session, along with relevant examples and how they contribute to the overall meaning of the text.
 This is positive brainstorming.

 Also known as reverse brainstorming, negative brainstorming is the opposite of the previous technique – write down everything you don’t know about the question.
 Now you’d ask, how is that possible?
-If you’re aware of what you don’t know, brainstorming will help you find out an answer and work your way around it.
+If you’re aware of what you don’t know, brainstorming will help you find an answer and work your way around it.
 For example, you’ve picked out the literary devices fairly well, but you don’t know much about the rhyme scheme and how it creates meaning.
 Brainstorming will help you focus and gain a better sense of direction.

 1) Annotate the text

 This is an easy yet crucial step to brainstorming.
-While reading the text the very first time, with a pen/pencil in your hand, underline the important words and phrases that will later on help you generate ideas, analyse them, or come to a suitable conclusion with them.
+While reading the text the very first time, with a pen/pencil in your hand, underline the important words and phrases that will later on help you generate ideas, analyze them, or come to a suitable conclusion with them.
 Although this is a common practice, it is often overlooked.
 Annotating a text is key to identifying important words, patterns, and concepts.